halon-extras/maxmind-geoip/README.md

 If a country database is used the plugin will return the country name ``country`` (string) and country ISO code ``iso_code`` (string) as an associative array.
 An empty array will be returned if no data is available for the queried IP.

 ### ASN
-If an ASN database is used the plugin will return the organization name ``organization`` (string) and asn number ``number`` (string) as an associative array.
+If an ASN database is used the plugin will return the organization name ``organization`` (string) and asn ``number`` (number) as an associative array.
 An empty array will be returned if no data is available for the queried IP.

 ## Installation